MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-format-your-csv-file-for-data-content-migration.md

 description: "How to format a JSON or CSV file for data content migration by using the SharePoint Migration tool (SPMT)."
 ---

-# How to format your JSON or CSV for data content migration
+# Bulk upload SPMT migration task with JSON or CSV file

 The SharePoint Migration tool (SPMT) enables you to bulk upload your migration task information by using a JSON or CSV file.
 This method helps if you're creating a large number of tasks.